LICENSE#: CCC1335003 | CGC1539879

 Every reputable roofer should be willing—and able—to show:

 Residential customers should also get a thorough explanation of labor and material warranties.
-Commercial property managers should confirm OSHA compliance skills and ask how the contractor tracks documentation and inspections across large jobs.
+Commercial property managers should confirm OSHA roofing safety compliance requirements and ask how the contractor tracks documentation and inspections across large jobs.

 Red Flags You Should Never Ignore